 Conditional vs. Unconditional — Which Is It?!

-Take a look at the notice language at the bottom of a Georgia lien waiver.
-Specifically this language:
+Take a look at the notice language at the bottom of a Georgia lien waiver:

 Confused?
 That’s fair.

-Georgia’s waiver is conditional.
-However, the waiver will be converted to unconditional waiver automatically after 60 days…even if payment hasn’t been made.
+Here’s the deal: Georgia’s waiver is conditional, BUT, it converts to an unconditional waiver automatically after 90 days…even if payment isn’t made.